 The International Stage

-In June 2014, Miller served as an assistant coach with U.S. Men’s U18 National Team at the FIBA Americas Championship, helping lead the United States to a gold medal and a place in the 2015 FIBA U19 World Championship.
-During that tournament, Miller helped mentor current Wildcat Stanley Johnson to tournament MVP honors and his third international gold medal.
+In June 2014, Miller served as an assistant coach with U.S. Men’s U18 National Team at the FIBA Americas Championship, helping lead the United States to a gold medal.
+During that tournament, Miller helped mentor Stanley Johnson to tournament MVP honors and his third international gold medal, while Trier collected his first piece of international basketball hardware.

 Miller got his USA Basketball coaching start in 2011, when he was a court coach at the USA Basketball Men’s World University Games Team training camp.